vaibbavisk20/deploy_wordpress_app/README.md

-# Deploy a WordPress VM to Azure Action
+# Deploy a WordPress App to Azure Action

 ## Description